energysistem/manuals/42510-Energy-TDT-SD3/en/13-television_digital_terrestre.md

 ## DVB-T operation

 ### Information
-In order to display the information bar, press the *"INFO"* button (18) when watching/hearing digital tv and radio programs.
+In order to display the information bar, press the *"INFO"* button (18) when watching/hearing digital tv and radio programmes.

 ![Info First Screen](http://static.energysistem.com/images/manuals/42510/55cdbc9c0cd8e.jpg)

-The information bar shows the channel’s number and name, current time, current and coming program, teletext information and subtitles as well as channel’s characteristics and states such as “locked”, “encrypted”, “favourite”. . .
+The information bar shows the channel’s number and name, current time, current and coming programme, teletext information and subtitles as well as channel’s characteristics and states such as “locked”, “encrypted”, “favourite”. . .

-The detailed information of the current programs will be displayed by pressing a second time the *"INFO"* button (18).
+The detailed information of the current programmes will be displayed by pressing a second time the *"INFO"* button (18).

 ![Info Second Screen](http://static.energysistem.com/images/manuals/42510/55cdbd84698b1.jpg)